 |Train Rate||Manual: 15 degrees per second

 RPC Quad Mounts: 25 degrees per second

-1) The Mark V differed from the Mark VI by having a heavier carriage and different controlled firing gear.
+- The Mark V differed from the Mark VI by having a heavier carriage and different controlled firing gear.
 Both were trained and elevated by a self-contained electro-hydraulic system powered by an 11 hp motor.
 The later octuple mountings with motorized firing gear were introduced in 1939 and designated as Mark VA and Mark VIA.
-As originally introduced, guns lacked shields and flash hiders, these were added during the war.
+As originally introduced, guns lacked shields and flash hiders.
+Most mountings had these added during the war.

 20 February 2008 - Benchmark